mysql/mysql-operator/tests/README.md

     set the k8s environment

 --kube-version
-    set the kubernetes version to use, supported for minikube only if not set, the default depends on the installed minikube
+    set the kubernetes version to use
+    if not set, the default depends on the installed minikube or k3d for k3d it is used to pass an argument to the --image=<value> option, e.g.:
+      * k3d cluster create --image=rancher/k3s:v1.21.7-k3s1
+      * k3d cluster create --image=rancher/k3s:v1.23.6-k3s1

 --nodes
     points out the nodes to use, supported for minikube only